 As time went on, the social enterprise teams moved at different paces, evolved their products, and even changed names.
 For example, my Busog Iskolar team, dedicated to selling snacks to raise money for food vouchers to keep hungry kids in school, opted to rebrand as “Takamin”, a play on a Filipino word in multiple ways, that more clearly indicated we were selling traditional, healthy Filipino snacks.
 Furthermore, having a multifunctional, multifaceted team attempting to reduce school dropouts and increase school retention in Manila made our creativity flow more easily.
 If one team member suggested a tactic or strategy implementation, other team members were there to provide input representing their stakeholder group and the consequences of that specific approach, thus at times leading to new ideas and solutions.

-We weren’t constantly in workshops, seminars, and team brainstorming session as part of the bootcamp though.
+We weren’t constantly in workshops, seminars, and team brainstorming sessions as part of the bootcamp though.
 The LSEED team lead and his staff had also helped arrange a variety of relevant speakers for us throughout the journey.
 Our bootcamp family heard from social entrepreneurs Prim Paypon of The Dream Project PH, Lynn Pinugu of Mano Amiga, Erika Ng Wong of Karabella, and Bernadee Uy of Habi Footwear along with Gomer Padong of the Philippine Social Enterprise Network.
 Each speaker contributed invaluable words of wisdom for our young aspiring student entrepreneurs and shared fascinating insight into how they brought their dream to fruition.

 Our group also greatly benefited from our off-De La Salle campus adventures.
 Early on, our community members and LSEED staff invited us to visit their homes and ‘sari-sari’ small convenience stories in their local neighborhoods.
 It was incredibly meaningful to be able to see and understand their every day environments and challenges and of course, experience the legendary Fiipino hospitality!
 Towards the end of the program, we ventured a few hours outside of the city to Gawad Kalinga Enchanted Farm, a community of people living and growing together through a cluster of social enterprises.
 In a nutshell, Gawad Kalinga recruits high-potential youth from marginalized communities, gives them to the tools to build their own socially-minded businesses, and then empowers them to do so within the farm.
 It’s also home to a mini-hotel, excellent farm-to-table restaurant, and conference center.
 We took a tour, met a few young people in the program, sampled some candy ice, indulged in a traditional Filipino buffet, splashed in the pool, and were privileged to watch a local entrepreneur give us a cooking demonstration.